 Maui is the second-largest of Hawaii’s islands and arguably one of the most famous.
 People from around the world come to visit this dreamy destination which offers up just about everything that’s good about a trip to Hawaii.

 Known as the “Valley Isle”, Maui has lush landscapes, a long list of picturesque beaches, and volcanic scenery.
-Many argue that it’s the best island to visit in Hawaii for couples, with a collection of luxurious resorts and restaurants to relax in (many of these are situated in the southern part of the island).
+Many argue that it’s the best island to visit in Hawaii for couples, with a collection of luxurious resorts and fine dining restaurants to relax in (many of these are situated in the southern part of the island).

 However, you’ll also find plenty of resorts in the west of Maui with amenities like shops and restaurants, too.
 In eastern Maui, there’s more of a down-to-earth atmosphere, with the Road to Hana driving route being something that should definitely be on your to-do list here.